AndreasChristensen89/salary_struggle/README.md

 The shop is for registered users only, which I prefer due to that I want to keep the order history connected to a user.
 The shop is hinted in the about section.
 Profile page is only for registered users, as a user is able to upgrade to premium.
 Setup could be made so that users with no login could play the game, but this is for a future implementation.
 Following this, access to anything in the game required users to be logged in.
 Similarly, a case could be made that it would be better to allow users to try the game without a user, which is definitely something to consider for future implementations.

+Login required is carried out with the @login required.
+Other restricted access has been made via defensive programming in the views in the form of redirects.

 # E-commerce
 ## Business rationale
 The rational for creating this site is to allow a game designer to publish their work and generate renevue through single access purchases.
 The content is simple, and the premium access is therefore not set too high in terms of price.
 It is light-hearted in animation style and content and does not inspire high prices.
 If the users like the content they are able to purchase additional products related to the game, which is another source of income for the creator.
 The products offered are not high in maintenance as they are digital, does not need to be printed, and can be sent directly via email.
 The number of customers are expected to be low, so this setup of personaly handling orders can likely be easily sustained.